Carbon Offset - Green Initiative

 In Tasmania it is obvious that from a tourism perspective our most attractive & unique features are those provided by mother nature - beautiful waterfalls, ancient tree & plant species, animals found only in Tasmania and many other stunning natural features.
 It makes sense that unless we maintain a focus on conserving these natural features in every way, they may not be there for the tourists of tomorrow.
 Tourism aside, we also have a strong desire to conserve the landscape of Tasmania for future generations, so they can experience & appreciate the beauty and abundance of our natural world.

-The above stated will be our minimum investment with regards to our tree planting initiative.
-Over the coming years of hosting guided tour packages we hope this will equate to many thousands of trees being planted in our local area.
-We also have intentions to grow this investment as we move forward as a business.
+The above stated will be our minimum investment with regards to our tree planting initiative and we hope this will equate to many thousands of trees being planted in our local area over the coming years.
 In addition to offsetting our total carbon emissions these planting efforts will assist in; regenerating cleared or unused land, restoring habitat for native wildlife & insects, reducing soil & land erosion, improving air & water quality and generally increasing the biodiversity of our local area.
+We are excited to have taken initial steps along this pathway and are grateful for the opportunity we have to contribute in an environmentally positive manner.